nea89o/Firmament/web/src/pages/docs/_texture-pack-format.md

 Sometimes values are encoded in a non-nbt format inside a string.
 For those you can use other star based directives like `*base64` or `*json` to decode those entries.

-`*base64` turns a base64 encoded string into the base64 decoded counterpart. `*.json` decodes a string into the json object represented by that string.
+`*base64` turns a base64 encoded string into the base64 decoded counterpart. `*json` decodes a string into the json object represented by that string.
 Note that json to nbt conversion isn't always straightforwards and the types can end up being mangled (for example what could have been a byte ends up an int).